LionsXII: 2013 season

-LionsXII were set a target of finishing top five for the 2013 Liga Super.
-Five overage players were included in this year's squad to guide the younger players, namely Shahril Ishak, Isa Halim, Fazrul Nawaz, Irwan Shah and Baihakki Khaizan.
+LionsXII7 set a target of finishing top five for the 2013 Malaysia Super League season.
+Five overage players were included in this year's squad to guide the younger, namely Shahril Ishak, Isa Halim, Fazrul Nawaz, Irwan Shah and Baihakki Khaizan.
 Other key players such as Shahdan Sulaiman and Shaiful Esah no longer featured.
-The main aim was to develop the U–23 players and prepare them for the upcoming 2013 Southeast Asian Games that would be held at the end of the year.
+The main aim was to develop the under-23 players and prepare them for the upcoming 2013 Southeast Asian Games that would be held at the end of the year.
 LionsXII began their campaign by defeating ATM FA 1–0 away.
 Subsequently, they vanquished the nation's traditional rivals Selangor FA.
-However, LionsXII stumbled to three losses against lowly T-Team FC and PKNS FC away.
-One sent them crashing out of the 2013 Piala FA.
+However, LionsXII stumbled to three losses against lowly T-Team and PKNS in an away fixture.
+One sent them crashing out of the 2013 Malaysia FA Cup.
 In a turn of events, LionsXII went on a long unbeaten streak, securing important wins over Pahang FA (3–0), Kelantan FA (1–0), and ATM FA (3–1) at home.

-On 2 July 2013, a 4–0 win over relegation-threatened FELDA United FC in the penultimate league game made LionsXII league champions.
-Singapore's Prime Minister, Lee Hsien Loong was present for the match played in front of a sold-out crowd at the Jalan Besar Stadium.
-The MSL trophy was also brought to the stadium as the LionsXII received it on home soil after the final whistle.
-LionsXII became the first foreign team to win the MSL, adding to the four Malaysian league titles it had won in 1979, 1981, 1985, and 1994.
-The title run was defined by a combination of good defence (13 goals conceded, the best record in the MSL) and goals from set-pieces (17 out of 32).
+On 2 July, a 4–0 win over relegation-threatened Felda United in the penultimate league game made LionsXII the 2013 league champions.
+Singapore's Prime Minister Lee Hsien Loong was present for the match played in front of a sold-out crowd at the Jalan Besar Stadium.
+The Malaysia Super League trophy was also brought to the stadium as the LionsXII received it on home soil after the final whistle.
+LionsXII became the first foreign team to win the Malaysia Super League title, adding to the four Malaysian league titles it had won in 1979, 1981, 1985, and 1994.
+The title run was defined by a combination of good defence (13 goals conceded, the best record in the league) and goals from set-pieces (17 out of 32).
 The club chalked up their best home record (10 wins and 1 draw) in the league, making Jalan Besar Stadium a fortress.

-On 27 July, LionsXII were drawn into Group D for the 2013 Piala Malaysia with Perak FA, Sarawak FA and Kedah FA.
+On 27 July, LionsXII were drawn into Group D for the 2013 Malaysia Cup with Perak FA, Sarawak FA and Kedah FA.
 They drew Kedah (2–2) in Singapore and succumbed to two collapses against Perak (1–0) and Sarawak (2–1).
 With such results, they nearly bowed out of the tournament.
-At that time, coach V. Sundramoorthy was said to leave LionsXII at the end of the season to take charge of Malaysian Premier League side Negeri Sembilan FA.
+At that time, V. Sundramoorthy was said to leave LionsXII at the end of the season to take charge of second tier Malaysian Premier League side Negeri Sembilan FA.

-On 28 September, LionsXII narrowed a 1–0 victory over ATM FA in the first leg of the quarter-finals of the 2013 Piala Malaysia but squandered to a 1–4 mauling to the Gladiators in the return tie on 4 October.
-The news of V. Sundramoorthy leaving to helm Negeri Sembilan FA was also then confirmed.
-Two weeks later, the FAS made public the search for his successor.
+On 28 September, LionsXII narrowed a 1–0 victory over ATM FA in the first leg of the quarter-finals of the 2013 Malaysia Cup, but squandered to a 1–4 mauling to the opponent in the return tie on 4 October.
+The news of V. Sundramoorthy leaving were confirmed.
+Two weeks later, the Football Association of Singapore made public the search for his successor.

 2014 season

-Sufian Anuar and Khairul Amri were recalled to join LionsXII following the exit of Baihakki Khaizan, Hariss Harun, and Shahril Ishak to Malaysian clubs.
+Sufian Anuar and Khairul Amri were recalled to join LionsXII following the exit of Baihakki Khaizan, Hariss Harun and Shahril Ishak to Malaysian side, Johor Darul Ta'zim.